elisa-tech/wg-osep/docs/Interference_Scenarios_for_an_ARM64_Linux_System.md

 Of course one could attemtp to qualify them, but then it is necessary to consider the fact that in reality it is necessary to qualify them together with the user-space-provided policies they will enact.
 Without being configured by user-space, neither SELinux nor cgroups are of any particular use.

-An alternative - possibly more costly - path could be to instead isolate more safety relevant loads from non safety relevant ones, introducing a second virtual machine, with an hypervisor underneath.
+An alternative - possibly more costly - path could be to instead isolate more safety-relevant loads from non-safety-relevant ones, introducing a second virtual machine, with a hypervisor underneath.
 The caveat is that now the hypervisor can be a source of interference.
 And it is also necessary to have HW capable to support an EL2.
 It can be an interesting alternative, though, if using a Type1 hypervisor (like Xen), because it is relatively simpler than trying to qualify the Linux code.